 Financing for the remaining capital investment programme is derived from various sources including revenue and grant streams, capital receipts and borrowing.
 All borrowing undertaken is sustainable in that debt servicing costs are supported by identified revenue budgets.

-Borrowing at 31 March 2020 was £378m - a reduction of £5m from 31 March 2019.
+Borrowing at 31 March 2021 was £378m - No change from 31 March 2020.

 Revenue Outturn